sangwkim/gtsam-custom-factors/README.md

 ## Further details

 For instruction on how to use this template, please refer to the [tutorial](TUTORIAL.md) and also https://dongjing3309.github.io/files/gtsam-tutorial.pdf.
+For brief explanation about each custom factor, please refer to the [FACTORS.md](FACTORS.md)